ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Humble_Haven.md

 ## H1 - Cathedral of Kelemvor

+**Exterior:**
-**Exterior:** The architecture of the cathedral is characterized by clean lines and functional design.
+> The architecture of the cathedral is characterized by clean lines and functional design.
 The structure consists of a series of sturdy stone walls with large, unembellished windows allowing muted light to filter through.
 A tall, peaked roof reaches skyward, crowned with a simple but dignified iron emblem representing Kelemvor's scales of judgment.
 The exterior is enclosed by a wrought iron fence, its gates adorned with symbols of Kelemvor – an upright skeletal arm holding balanced scales.
 The fencing serves as a symbolic boundary, separating the sacred space within from the secular world outside.
 At the front of the cathedral, a serene garden features a solitary weeping willow tree.
 Beneath its branches are simple gravestones, a somber reminder of the cycle of life and death that Kelemvor oversees.

 ### Keyed Locations

-The atmosphere within the Sentinel Sanctuary is one of quiet reverence.
+> The atmosphere within the Sentinel Sanctuary is one of quiet reverence.
 The clergy, dressed in simple yet dignified robes, move silently through the halls, offering solace and guidance to those seeking Kelemvor's wisdom.

 `GM Note:` The Sentinel Sanctuary of Kelemvor stands as a place where the living acknowledge the transient nature of their existence and find solace in the orderly, impartial judgment of the Lord of the Dead.
 The symbols are raven and scales, representing the passage of souls and then the following judgment.

-**1 - Dimly Lit Halls**: Stepping inside, you find the interior of the cathedral to be dimly lit, creating an atmosphere of quiet contemplation.
+**1 - Dimly Lit Halls**:
+> Stepping inside, you find the interior of the cathedral to be dimly lit, creating an atmosphere of quiet contemplation.
 The walls are adorned with tapestries depicting scenes of souls being judged and guided to their final resting places.

-**2 - The Judgment Hall**: The central nave leads to a raised dais known as the Judgment Hall.
+**2 - The Judgment Hall**:
+> The central nave leads to a raised dais known as the Judgment Hall.
 Here, a large-scale symbol of Kelemvor is displayed prominently.
 The hall is used for ceremonies, rituals, and gatherings of the faithful.
 There is an altar that is an unadorned stone slab.
 Above it, an iron sculpture of the scales of justice hangs suspended, casting a shadow on the altar during daylight hours.

-**3 - The Whispering Crypts**: Beneath the cathedral, a network of crypts known as the Whispering Crypts houses the remains of the departed.
+**3 - The Whispering Crypts**:
+> Beneath the cathedral, a network of crypts known as the Whispering Crypts houses the remains of the departed.
 Soft whispers echo through the hallowed halls as mourners pay their respects to the deceased.

+## H2 - The Poisoned Well

+> A dim, divey bar with squeaky floorboords and a greasy barman with a gut that could clear a table if he turned to quickly.
+Couple of drunk and alone types, a couple men and women doing their reading over a pint, and some older folk having murmering conversation in a booth in the back of the pub.
+The menu is

+- Barman is Hector
+- Beer is 5cp, other offerings include peanuts and pretzels
+- Names for patrons: Philip, Howell, Clyde, Cecelia, Maude